 Cromer from the Air 1981

-On the promenade below stands the Cedar Wood café, which operated as such for a time; intially the building had been used for a model railway exhibition.
-On the west promeade, below the Melbourne slope, stands the 'igloo' that was the base for the inshore lifeboat for a number of years.
-In front of the Red Lion steps is the Victorian toilet block, surely a more appropriate design that the bland brick structure that replaced it - which is itself looking for a new use in 2010.
+On the promenade below stands the Cedar Wood café, which operated as such for a time; initially the building had been used for a model railway exhibition.
+On the west promenade, below the Melbourne slope, stands the 'igloo' that was the base for the inshore lifeboat for a number of years.
+In front of the Red Lion steps is the Victorian toilet block, surely a more appropriate design than the bland brick structure that replaced it - which is itself looking for a new use in 2010.

-In town the car parking area on the Meadow is considerably smaller than it is today.
-I wonder if when R.W.Clarke gave the Meadow to the town he ensivaged the gradual encroachment of the cars - but then perhaps they're just our equivalent of the horses that were once there, as illustrated in the book.
+In town, the car parking area on the Meadow is considerably smaller than it is today.
+I wonder if when R.W.Clarke gave the Meadow to the town he envisaged the gradual encroachment of the cars - but then perhaps they're just our equivalent of the horses that were once there, as illustrated in the book.